Brian Nestande: Tenure

 The first bill Nestande introduced in Sacramento was to limit the number of bills a legislator could introduce.
 Nestande later led a bipartisan coalition that closed a loophole on out-of-state businesses.

 In January 2011, Nestande criticized a proposal to cut in-home supportive services.
 He sponsored legislation to aid the Salton Sea restoration.
 He proposed legislation that would create online education standards, increasing college access to those unable to participate in traditional classroom instruction.
 In June 2014, Nestande expressed concern about the potential for money in the Governor's budget to be diverted from tech education programs.

-He has argued that the state government should include unfunded liabilities when making spending decisions.
+Nestande argued that the state government should include unfunded liabilities when making spending decisions.

 In January 2014, Nestande called for a hearing about the 43 employees with a criminal record hired by Covered California, the California state health exchange administering the Affordable Care Act in that state.
 In October 2013, he sponsored legislation requiring lawmakers who want legislative health care coverage to enroll through the Covered California exchange, saying "If we truly want to understand how the ACA is working and being implemented, there is no better way than to enroll in the exchange along with the people."